mhayes853/swift-cactus/README.md

 ### Streaming

-The `chatCompletion` method provides a callback the allows you to stream tokens as they come in.
+The ``CactusLanguageModel/chatCompletion(messages:options:maxBufferSize:tools:onToken:)`` method provides a callback the allows you to stream tokens as they come in.

 ```swift
 let completion = try model.chatCompletion(